User Guide: OONI Probe Mobile App

 If a website was found (potentially) blocked, it would be presented in the website test results with an orange exclamation mark, as illustrated below.

-presented signs of blocking (“anomaly”) when tested on Magticom Ltd (AS16010) on 2nd August 2022 at 10:16 local time.
+presented signs of blocking (“anomaly”) when tested on Magticom Ltd (AS16010) on 12th April 2025 at 18:58 UTC time.
 In particular, we can see that it presented signs of DNS tampering (based on the heuristics of the OONI Web Connectivity test).
-This means that Magticom Ltd. may have blocked access to http://1tv.ru
+This means that Magticom Ltd. may have blocked access to http://tribuna.ge/

 As false positives can occur, we annotate test results that failed to meet all of the criteria of our Web Connectivity test as “anomalies” (rather than “confirmed blocked”), indicating that the tested website might be blocked.